-Fidelity believes that a comprehensive guidance session, either using online tools or in-person with a guidance representative, is always preferable.
+Fidelity believes that a comprehensive guidance session, either using online tools or in person with a guidance representative, is always preferable.
 A full guidance session will take into consideration a more complete set of financial and personal information, resulting in a more complete and personalised retirement plan, including retirement savings, investment and retirement income guidance.
 Recognising that not all employees have either the time or inclination to engage in a full guidance session, these guidelines provide a straightforward, engaging introduction to retirement planning using simple guidelines, education, and 'what if' analysis, requiring only a minimal set of inputs.

-"Developing a retirement framework that supports the creation of simple retirement savings goals, including interim savings milestones - and interactive 'what if' analysis - promotes and maintains engagement," says Jeanne Thompson, Head of Workplace Solutions Global Thought Leadership.
+Developing a retirement framework that supports the creation of simple retirement savings goals, including interim savings milestones - and interactive 'what if' analysis - promotes and maintains engagement.
 The requirement for greater engagement in proactive retirement planning, saving and goal-setting is clearer than ever before.
 As governments look to take measures to support global populations in this endeavor, it is also important for people to be engaged proactively with their own financial planning.

 As Fidelity extends these retirement savings guidelines to markets around the world, this model and the engagement platforms which can be built on top of it, should serve increasingly as an important reference for people looking to plan, save and set goals along the way to their retirement.
-Ultimately, the power of these guidelines lies in their ability to help people wherever they are to take control of their retirement planning: to set goals, calculate how much to save, and track progress along the way.
-Local answers to a global problem.